For somewhat more money ~ $30 and up there are multimeters with a

 - Make a thermocouple as described above.

-Connect the copper wire (blue insulation) to terminal 7 of the
+Connect the Chromel wire (yellow insulation) to terminal 7 of the

-controller and the constantan wire (red insulation) to
+controller and the Alumel wire (red insulation) to

 teminal 6.